Create a Batch account with the Azure portal

 Other Batch account management options

-In addition to using the Azure portal, you can create and manage Batch accounts with the following:
+In addition to using the Azure portal, you can create and manage Batch accounts with tools including the following:

 - See the Batch feature overview to learn more about Batch service concepts and features.
 The article discusses the primary Batch resources such as pools, compute nodes, jobs, and tasks, and provides an overview of the service's features for large-scale compute workloads.